iiFadel/A-Linux-Treasure-Hunt/README.md

 ### 🗺️ Challenge 5: The Vault Permissions

-**📖 Logbook Entry:**

 #### Your Mission:
-- Go to directory `FROM CHALLANGE 4`
+- Go to the folder you got from the vault: `FROM CHALLANGE 4`
-- Check the permissions of `treasure_map.txt`
+- Read the details of the file called `treasure_map.txt`
+- Find the **room number**
-- Decode the permissions to find the **room number**
+- Figure out the code number you need to unlock the treasure room
-- Read the file AND get the unlock code

 **Helpful Commands:** `cd`, `ls -la`, `cat`
 Permission Hint: Look at the first column of `ls -la`

-✅ **Success Criteria:** You've decoded the permissions, found the room, AND have the unlock code!
+✅ **Success Criteria:** You've Found the room AND have the unlock code!

 ---